Rustyt23/paperless-ngx/docs/advanced_usage.md

 and [filters](https://jinja.palletsprojects.com/en/3.1.x/templates/#id11) to manipulate the [variables](#filename-format-variables)
 provided.
 The template is provided as a string, potentially multiline, and rendered into a single line.

+To have filenames match document titles, set the template to `{title}` in the Paperless-ngx settings.

 In addition, the entire Document instance is available to be utilized in a more advanced way, as well as some variables which only make sense to be accessed with more complex logic.